Fuzzy in React

 This is the main hook, providing a performance-optimized way to search through items.

-It accepts the same props as the fuzzy
+It accepts the same props as the fuzzy function, plus some additional options:

 - list - The list of items to search through.
 Required.